Tri Cities Washington Virtual Open Houses

 John Commingers Ainsworth

 In 1850, John Commingers Ainsworth arrived at Great Forks.
 As the eventual founder of Pasco, Ainsworth was brought west by the Californian gold rush.
-Once there, he built the first sternwheeler of the area.
-Ainsworth become rich after completing an entire fleet of sternwheelers to supply miners up and down the Columbia River.
-The original town of Ainsworth was actually located southeast of modern day Pasco near the mouth of the Snake River.
+Once there, he built the first sternwheeler in the area.
+Ainsworth becomes rich after completing an entire fleet of sternwheelers to supply miners up and down the Columbia River.
+The original town of Ainsworth was actually located southeast of modern-day Pasco near the mouth of the Snake River.

 Northern Pacific Railway